StrangeRanger/bash-style-guide/README.md

     # Function Info: Description of the function and/or its purpose.
     #
     # Parameters:
+    #   $1 - Specify if the parameter is required or optional: required OR optional
-    #   $1 - Description of the parameter and/or its purpose.
+    #       Description of the parameter and/or its purpose.
+    #   $2 - Specify if the parameter is required or optional: required OR optional
-    #   $2 - Description of the parameter and/or its purpose.
+    #       Description of the parameter and/or its purpose.
     ####

     ...
 }
 ```

-#### Number of pound signsNumber of pound signs
+#### Number of pound signs

 When a comment refers to a single line of code, a singular pound sign (`#`) should be used.
 This includes when describing what the if statement checks for.